Polystichum acrostichoides (Michx.) Schott

-Polystichum acrostichoides has a relatively large, compact rhizome and dimorphic leaves.
+Polystichum acrostichoides has a relatively large and compact rhizome and dimorphic leaves.
 Sterile fronds are once-pinnate, arching, and up to 76 cm (30 in.) long.
 Stipes are 1/2 to 1/3 as long as the blades.
-Leaf pinnae are alternate, spreading at right angles, sharply auricled at the upper base; paler beneath, with hair-like scales; darker green and scaleless above.
-Fertile, upper pinnae are abruptly smaller than sterile pinnae.
+Leaf pinnae are alternate, spreading at right angles, sharply auricled at the upper base, paler beneath with hair-like scales, darker green and scaleless above.
+Fertile upper pinnae are abruptly smaller than sterile pinnae.
 Sori are in 2 rows on either side of the midrib.
-Indusia are thick, entire, and blackish when dry (Wagner 1993).
+Indusia are thick and entire and blackish when dry (Wagner 1993).

 In Minnesota, P. acrostichoides has been found in mesic hardwood forests on north-facing or east-facing river bluffs (Peck 1982).
 Soils of moderate moisture and neutral pH are preferred.

 Polystichum acrostichoides is a long-lived forest fern, adapted to moist and low-light conditions.
 The leaves (fronds) are often reported as evergreen, though a more appropriate term might be wintergreen.
 New leaves are produced in early spring and survive for one year.
 They senesce and die as new leaves are produced the following spring.
 The leaves have been found to perform net photosynthesis during the winter in the temperate climate of Ohio (Minoletti and Boerner 1993); however, it is unknown whether they perform the same function in Minnesota, where the winter sun is weaker and the temperatures are colder.
 To aid survival, the leaves have been reported to reorientate from upright to prostrate in the fall, thereby reducing their exposure to cold and drying winds, yet still allowing photosynthesis to proceed (Noodén and Wagner 1997).